Dullage/SwitchedSonoff/README.md

 * Optionally allows for a switch (e.g. wall light switch) to also control the Sonoff device.
 * Basic control using simple MQTT commands (e.g. "1" to turn on, "0" to turn off).
 * Trigger a Home Assistant automation with a double toggle of the switch (duel function switches).
+* Toggle the power with a short press of the Sonoff button.
-* Configuration over WiFi, no need to change any code, just flash the Sonoff and you're away.
+* Configuration over WiFi (long press of Sonoff button), no need to change any code, just flash the Sonoff and you're away.

 Other features: